luigifreda/pyslam/README.md

 If you lack a compatible vocabulary for the selected front-end descriptor type, you can follow one of these options:
 1. Create and load the vocabulary (refer to the [vocabulary management section](#vocabulary-management)).
 2. Choose an `*_INDEPENDENT` loop detector method, which works with an independent local_feature_manager.
-3. Select a vocabular-free loop closing method.
+3. Select a vocabulary-free loop closing method.

 See the file [pyslam/loop_closing/loop_detector_configs.py](./pyslam/loop_closing/loop_detector_configs.py) for further details.